 Trainees who drop out and give 72-hour notices beforehand are entitled to full refunds.

-Emergency first aid – this is a one day course that is commonly referred to as “basic first aid”.
+Emergency first aid – this is a one-day course that is commonly referred to as “basic first aid”.
 Participants will learn about breathing and circulatory emergencies as well as CPR and AED rescue techniques.
-Re-certifications are not currently available for this course so participants must re-take the course to renew certification.
+Re-certifications are not currently available for this course so participants must re-take the course to renew their certification.

-Childcare first aid – this is a two day course that meets Alberta OH&S certification requirements.
-It is very similar to standard first aid but adds component for childcare workers such as shaking baby syndrome and fever’s.
+Childcare first aid – this is a two-day course that meets Alberta OH&S certification requirements.
+It is very similar to standard first aid but adds components for childcare workers such as shaken baby syndrome and fevers.